Cambodia & Vietnam on a Shoestring

 We arrive in Nha Trang in the morning with plenty of time for you to explore the local shops and markets, relax on the beach soaking up the sun or visit nearby historical sites.
 Optional activities in Nha Trang include a boat trip to nearby islands for snorkeling, or perhaps a fun filled all day beach party.
 On the evening of day 4 we take the second of our overnight trains in Vietnam to Danang, where we will transfer to our final destination, Hoi An.
 The train is air conditioned and has squat and Western style toilets and wash basins at the end of each compartment.
 Your bags are located in your cabin and can be accessed at anytime.
 Our hotel in Nha Trang is centrally located in town and everything is within walking distance.
 All rooms are double or twin share with air conditioning and en suite bathroom.
 Wifi is available.
 Approx travel time: Transfer train station to hotel: 10 min each way Overnight sleeper train Nha Trang to Danang: 9-10 hrs.

 From Danang, it is only short drive to the picturesque port town of Hoi An.
 Once known as Faifo, it was an important trading town with strong south Chinese influence and connections.
-Take a self guided walking tour of this living museum whose main sights includes the Museum of History and Culture, the Tan Ky house, the Japanese bridge, the Fujian Assembly Hall and lunch at a riverside restaurant to sample some of the delicious local delicacies and fusion food at the restaurants for which Hoi An is becoming famous.
-This is a great place to sign up for a cooking class.
+Enjoy a tasty cooking class with oodles of noodles (more than 26 types!).
+Run by Planeterra Foundation partners STREETS International, the class was developed exclusively for G Adventures.
+Former street youths that are part of this hospitality training program will help you prepare and cook a number of different types of noodles.
+This program helps these youths practice their English, increasing their skill-set and the amount of opportunities available to them in the tourism industry.
+Enjoy tasting these yummy creations while learning more about the local cuisine and this initiative which empowers street youths through skills and employment training.
+Opt to support a Planeterra project and spend an hour learning how to make your own traditional lantern and support local Vietnamese with chronic disabilities.
+Or take a self guided walking tour of this living museum whose main sights includes the Museum of History and Culture, the Tan Ky house, the Japanese bridge, the Fujian Assembly Hall and lunch at a riverside restaurant to sample some of the delicious local delicacies and fusion food at the restaurants for which Hoi An is becoming famous.
 You might consider heading off on an optional motorbike or bicycle tour to visit the beautiful countryside surrounding Hoi An.
-Please note that if you have booked the Culinary Theme Pack you will be picked up from your hotel and transferred to a Vietnamese Cooking School where you will learn a traditional Vietnamese dish.
-If you have booked the Adrenaline Theme Pack you will be picked up from your hotel and transferred to a sacred mountain retreat for cave rappelling.
-Enjoy abseiling from the summit into a cave, then into a temple chamber.
-Important Note: You can not book both Theme Packs on this trip because they overlap on Day 14.
 Hoi An is a shopping mecca.
 Tailors can produce virtually any item of clothing you may wish for overnight at extremely reasonable prices, and silk lanterns, lacquer ware and many other crafts abound.
 It is also the centre of modern art in Vietnam.
 For sun worshipers, Cua Dai Beach is 4kms from town- a great flat bike ride away.
 Add in lots of fun bars into the mix and this really is a town that has it all and trust us, you’ll have trouble tearing yourself away!
 Our hotel is located approximately ten minutes walk from Hoi An downtown.
 All hotel rooms are double or twin share with air conditioning and en suite bathroom.
 The hotel also has swimming pool.
 Approx travel time: Transfer from train station in Danang to Hoi An: 45 min Approx Travel Time: Danang to Hoi An, 45 minutes by private mini van.

 Days 15-16 Hue (2B)